-Additional cash flow and dividends paid information for 2017, 2016 and 2015:
+Additional cash flow and dividends paid information for 2018, 2017 and 2016:

-As indicated on our consolidated statements of cash flows, we generated net cash provided by operating activities of \$46.0 million during 2017, \$40.7 million during 2016 and \$38.2 million during 2015.
-As also indicated on our statements of cash flows, noncash and other items such as depreciation and amortization expense, amortization of debt premium, stock-based compensation expense, the 2017 hurricane related expenses and insurance recoveries and the gains recorded during 2017 and 2015, are the primary differences between our net income and net cash provided by operating activities for each year.
-In addition, as reflected in the cash flows from investing activities section, we received \$1.2 million during 2017, \$1.4 million during 2016 and \$224,000 during 2015, of cash distributions in excess of income from various unconsolidated LLCs which represents our share of the net cash flow distributions from these entities.
+As indicated on our consolidated statements of cash flows, we generated net cash provided by operating activities of \$42.9 million during 2018, \$46.0 million during 2017 and \$40.7 million during 2016.
+As also indicated on our statements of cash flows, noncash and other items such as depreciation and amortization expense, amortization of debt premium, stock-based compensation expense, hurricane insurance recovery proceeds in excess of damaged property write-downs, hurricane related expenses and recoveries and gain on transaction (as applicable), are the primary differences between our net income and net cash provided by operating activities for each year.
+In addition, as reflected in the cash flows from investing activities section, we received \$834,000 during 2018, \$1.2 million during 2017 and \$1.4 million during 2016, of cash distributions in excess of income from various unconsolidated LLCs which represents our share of the net cash flow distributions from these entities.
 These cash distributions in excess of income represent operating cash flows net of capital expenditures and debt repayments made by the LLCs.

-We therefore generated \$47.2 million during 2017, \$42.1 million during 2016 and \$38.4 million during 2015, related to the operating activities of our properties recorded on a consolidated and an unconsolidated basis.
-We paid dividends of \$36.1 million during 2017, \$35.1 million during 2016 and \$34.1 million during 2015.
+We therefore generated \$43.8 million during 2018, \$47.2 million during 2017 and \$42.1 million during 2016, related to the operating activities of our properties recorded on a consolidated and an unconsolidated basis.
+We paid dividends of \$36.8 million during 2018, \$36.1 million during 2017 and \$35.1 million during 2016.
+During 2018, the \$43.8 million of cash generated from the operating activities of our properties was \$7.0 million greater than the \$36.8 million of dividends paid.
 During 2017, the \$47.2 million of cash generated related to the operating activities of our properties was approximately \$11.1 million greater than that \$36.1 million of dividends paid.
 During 2016, the \$42.1 million of cash generated related to the operating activities of our properties was approximately \$7.0 million greater than the \$35.1 million of dividends paid.
-During 2015, the \$38.4 million of cash generated related to the operating activities of our properties was approximately \$1.1 million of dividends paid.
-During 2015, the \$38.4 million of cash generated related to the operating activities of our properties was approximately \$1.1 million of dividends paid.
-During 2015, the \$38.4 million of cash generated related to the operating activities of our properties was approximately \$1.1 million of dividends paid by approximately \$4.3 million.